kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 You can see default configuration on this [file](https://github.com/kestra-io/kestra/blob/develop/cli/src/main/resources/application.yml).

 ## `kestra.kafka.defaults.consumer-prefix`
-This configuration allows to change the consumer-group prefix.
+This configuration allows changing the consumer-group prefix.
 By default, the prefix will be `kestra`.

 For example, if you want to share a common Kafka cluster for multiple instances of Kestra, you must configure a different prefix for each instance like this: